skyflowapi/skyflow-flutter-samples/collect_and_reveal/README.md

 ### Android

 - Add your `VAULT_ID` and `VAULT_URL` in Android's `MainActivity.kt` file
+- Add your tokenProvider code in Android's `utils/DemoTokenProvider.kt` file

 ### iOS
 - Add your `VAULT_ID` and `VAULT_URL` in `ios/Runner/ClientConfiguration.swift` file
+- Add you tokenProvider code in `ios/Runner/utils/DemoTokenProvider.kt`

 ### Dart